Fallout: Brotherhood of Steel: Gameplay

 While in combat, the player can target specific enemies.
 Enemies that are targeted have a red outline.

 Fallout: Brotherhood of Steel is an action role-playing game that is played from a top-down perspective.
-Set in the year 2208, the player controls an initiate of the Brotherhood of Steel, a militant organization that attempts to bring order to a world that has been decimated by nuclear warfare.
+Set in a future that has been decimated by nuclear warfare, the player controls an initiate of the Brotherhood of Steel, a militant organization that attempts to bring order to the world.
 At the beginning of the game, the player can choose to play as one of three player characters; three additional player characters can be unlocked for subsequent playthroughs by progressing through the game.
 Each character specializes in specific weapons.
 For example, the Nadia character can dual wield weapons, while the ghoul character Cain specializes in bladed melee weapons.
 Fallout: Brotherhood of Steel features both a single-player mode and a cooperative mode, in which two players can play through the game together.

 Some critics have compared the gameplay of Fallout: Brotherhood of Steel to that of a hack and slash game, due to its emphasis on fast-paced combat and encounters with large groups of enemies.
 There are over 50 weapons available for the player to use, such as energy-based guns, gauntlets, and grenades.
 While in combat, the player can target specific enemies by locking onto them, which means the player character will always face the targeted enemy regardless of where it moves.
 The player can also jump, crouch, and dodge enemy attacks while in combat.
 Whenever the player kills an enemy or completes a quest, they will earn experience points.
 Once enough experience points are earned, the player can level up and select a perk, which is a permanent beneficial upgrade.
 For example, the Cat-Like perk increases the speed at which melee weapons are swung and the dodge speed.
 Some perks are only available to specific characters.

 Fallout: Brotherhood of Steel does not feature an open world map like other Fallout games, and is instead linear in design.
 The player is confined to specific areas until all of the objectives have been met.
 For example, an early objective is to kill all of the mutated scorpions in an abandoned building.
 Fallout: Brotherhood of Steel is divided into three chapters, each increasing in difficulty.
 When not in combat, the player can talk to non-player characters (NPCs).
 Some NPCs act as vendors, and will buy and sell items to the player.
 NPCs can also offer optional quests known as sidequests, which will provide additional experience points.